NXPHoverGames/NavQ95/README.md

 # NXP NavQ95 Vehicle Computer

 Welcome to the documentation for the NavQ95, a vehicle computer reference design designed around the NXP i.MX95 developed by NXP Mobile Robotics.
-Please note that this board is currently a Proof of Concept only.
+Please note that this board is currently a Proof of Concept only and is considered not supported by NXP.

 The NavQ95 features a single main board with a small form factor and is designed to merge a Vehicle Management Unit and a Vehicle Companion Computer into one unified, heterogeneous MCU/MPU device.